sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

    - *Forwarding plane features are required to maintain consistent forwarding through and after the restart, and for the system to arrive at a fully consistent state (SW, HW) afterwards.*
    - *For Control Plane features, what provisions (if any) are required to manage our relationships with other devices in the network to avoid forwarding plane disruption?*
 9. *Platforms - In general, all SONiC features should be available on all SONiC hardware platforms.
 However in some cases there may be some limitations, and these can be documented here.*
+10. *Feature Interactions/Exclusions - requirements associated with other/adjacent features (e.g. "should not be used with feature x", "depends upon feature y")
-10. *Limitations - Any limitations relative to what might be expected of the feature?
+11. *Limitations - Any limitations relative to what might be expected of the feature?
 This can include future enhancements.*

 *Some general guidance for the detailed requirements: -*
 - *These requirements should be written in sufficient detail to allow: -*